Whipped Vanilla-Lemon Ricotta Tart with Fruit

 Serving & Storage

-After you’ve assembled the tart, chill it for a few hours.
-Refrigeration firms the whipped ricotta – not to a point where it’s rock solid, but firm enough to cut the tart and get a relatively clean slice.
-You can skip this part if you’re short on time; the cheese will just be softer, so the pieces won’t be as pretty when sliced.
+After you’ve assembled the dessert, chill it for a few hours.
+Refrigeration firms the ricotta—not to a point where it’s rock solid, but firm enough to cut and get a relatively clean slice.
+You can skip this if short on time; the filling will just be softer, and not as pretty when sliced (not that your stomach will care💁♀️).

 This dessert is best prepped and served on the day you intend to eat it.
-However, it’ll keep well and stay yummy in an airtight container in the fridge for a few days (especially the crust alone).
+However, it’ll keep in an airtight container in the fridge for a few days.
 With time, the ricotta may release a little water, and the berries and mint won’t look as fresh.

 Nutrition Q&A